 A diagnosis of a high FSH is a hard one to accept.
 And it is a diagnosis that way too many women hear at the very beginning of their infertility journey.
 They feel furious if they don’t get to try even once with their own eggs and the doctors may feel like they don’t want to put a patient through the financial, physical, and emotional trauma of fertility treatment with the very real possibility of no positive outcome.

 Know the facts.
 Know that you are not alone in your feelings of frustration.
-Get support and talk with your RMA of Philadelphia doctor today.
+Get support and talk with your RMA Network doctor today.